NorthernMan54/homebridge-cmd-television/README.md

-# Homebridge television command plugin
+# Homebridge Apple TV command plugin, using pyatv to control your Apple TV

 ## Installation

 1. install homebridge
+2. install pyatv `pip install pyatv`
+3. scan for your Apple TV devices `atvremote scan`
+4. if your Apple TV is not using a fixed IP address, please take a moment and configure it to use a fixed IP address.
+5. authenticate pyatv with your Apple TV, and record the credential to a file `atvremote -s 192.168.1.10 --protocol companion pair`.
+Please use the IP address of your Apple TV.
-2. install my plugin using: sudo npm i -g homebridge-cmd-television
+2. install this plugin using: sudo npm i -g homebridge-cmd-television
-3. configure accesory (See configuration sample)
+3. configure accessory (See configuration sample) Thats it!
-Thats it!
 Now when you turn the television on or switch the input to another source it will run the command set in the config.

 ## Configuration